With a little practice, these seven vital skills can become a natural part of your patient consultations.

 2. Establish a connection with the patient.
 Use the first few minutes of the consultation to connect with the patient – before opening the electronic health record.
 Connection occurs on at least two levels: interpersonal and intellectual.
 Interpersonal contact is aimed at developing rapport and generally begins by incorporating a short, non-medical social interaction to open the interview.
 This is a good time to get to know a bit more about the patient.
 A good tactic is to refer to something mentioned in earlier consultations as a way to reinforce the continuity of your relationship, such as “How is your son doing?” or “How is your garden coming along?”
 When the patient answers, simply observe and listen, and you'll often find clues about his or her emotional state.
 Other aspects of interpersonal connection involve the effective use of attending behaviors that show you are listening, such as furthering responses (“uhhuh”), eye contact, and open body language.
-Spending a small amount
+Spending

 About the Authors

 Thomas Egnew is a behavioral science coordinator for Tacoma Family Medicine, in Tacoma, Wash., and a clinical professor in the Department of Family Medicine, University of Washington School of Medicine, Seattle.

 1. Gross DA, Zyzanski SJ, Borawski EA, Cebul RD, Stange KC.
 Patient satisfaction with time spent with their physician.
 J Fam Pract.1998;47(2):133–137.